• ABC Details

 Structure:

-The Council shall consist of 13 members to be appointed by the Lieutenant-Governor in Council.
+ArtsNL shall consist of not fewer than nine members, to be appointed by the Lieutenant-Governor in Council.

-• Two members shall be community representatives with an interest in the arts.
+• All members shall be residents of the province with an interest to represent the public interest; and

-• One member shall be a non-voting representative from the Department of Tourism, Culture, Arts and Recreation.
+• One member shall be the Assistant Deputy Minister responsible for arts in the Department of Tourism, Culture, Arts and Recreation, or their designate who shall be a non-voting representative.

 Competency Profile:

-Those who make up Council should collectively possess the following core competencies:
+Those who make up ArtsNL should collectively possess the following core competencies:

 • Governance;